Patient education: Osteoarthritis treatment (Beyond the Basics)

 Joint replacement surgery dramatically relieves pain in people with severe arthritis of the hip or knee, and this benefit appears to last for at least three years.
 However, it may take up to one year before the benefits of joint replacement surgery become fully apparent.

 For more information about joint replacement, see appropriate topic reviews.
-(See "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)" and "Patient information: Total hip replacement (arthroplasty) (Beyond the Basics)".)
+(See "Patient education: Total knee replacement (arthroplasty) (Beyond the Basics)" and "Patient education: Total hip replacement (arthroplasty) (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your health care provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.